dsccommunity/SqlServerDsc/README.md

 Regardless of the way you want to contribute we are tremendously happy to have you here.

 There are several ways you can contribute.
 You can submit an issue to report a bug.
 You can submit an issue to request an improvment.
 You can take part in discussions for issues.
 You can review pull requests and comment on other contributors changes.
-And you can improve the resources and tests, or even create new resources, by sending in pull requests yourself.
+You can also improve the resources and tests, or even create new resources, by sending in pull requests yourself.

 * If you want to submit an issue or take part in discussions, please browse the list of [issues](https://github.com/PowerShell/xSQLServer/issues).
 Please check out [Contributing to the DSC Resource Kit](https://github.com/PowerShell/DscResources/blob/master/CONTRIBUTING.md) on how to work with issues.
 * If you want to review pull requests, please first check out the [Review Pull Request guidelines](https://github.com/PowerShell/DscResources/blob/master/CONTRIBUTING.md#reviewing-pull-requests), and the browse the list of [pull requests](https://github.com/PowerShell/xSQLServer/pulls) and look for those pull requests with label 'needs review'.